mainmatter/playbook/workflow/design/README.md

 # Design Workflow

 Our design workflow orients itself on established practices from software engineering.
-It supports distributed project teams and asynchronous communication and does not rely on any particular tools.
+It facilitates smooth execution and a methodical approach to designing applications.

 ## Design Sources